 Our Master-in-Charge of Scholars encourages the brightest pupils to take charge of their learning, meeting with them regularly to discuss their interests, outcomes and goals so that they develop a truly independent approach.
 Our Super-Curriculum offers a vast range of interest groups, activities and competitions, strongly supported by individual departments.
 For more information, contact the Master-in-Charge of Scholars.

 Boys receive a comprehensive end of term report from each of their Masters, their Tutor and their House Master, as well as a briefer half termly report with effort and achievement grades and a report by their Tutor.
 Once a year, we invite parents to the School to discuss their son's progress with the Masters who teach him and, when appropriate, future subject choices.
 Beyond this formal reporting cycle, parents may correspond with their son's House Master at any time during the School year.

 English as an Additional Language

-In order to manage the academic and social demands of life at Harrow, boys must be fairly fluent in the English language.
+In order to manage the academic and social demands of life at Harrow, boys are required to be fairly fluent in English language.
 Screening for EAL occurs at Common Entrance and, when a boy reaches Harrow, in his English lessons and through dedicated EAL tests.
-In those cases where a boy needs extra support, teaching is provided by specialist EAL teachers working in the Learning Skills department.
+In those cases where a boy needs extra support, teaching can be provided by specialist EAL teachers working within the Learning Skills department.
 All Masters at Harrow receive advice about those boys with EAL needs, and Form-Room strategies are suggested to facilitate the learning of such boys.
 For boys entering the Sixth Form without a required English Language qualification for university entrance, preparation for the IELTS examination will be provided.